-Option 0: Business as usual Option 1: Eliminate all price caps Option 2: Create obligation to set price caps, where they exist, at VoLL Existing regulations already require harmonisation of maximum (and minimum) clearing prices in all price zones to a level which takes "into account an estimation of the value of lost load".
-Non-regulatory approach Enforceability of "into account an estimation of the value Eliminate price caps altogether for balancing, intraday and day-ahead markets Removes barriers for scarcity pricing Avoids setting of VoLL (for the purpose of removing negative effects of price caps) Reinforced requirement to set price limits taking "into account an estimation of the value of lost load" Allow for technical price limits as part of market coupling, provided they do not prevent prices rising to VoLL.
-Establish requirements to minimise implicit price caps.
-Description of lost load" in the CACM Guideline is not strong.
+Objective: to ensure that prices in wholesale markets and not prevented from reflecting scarcity and the value that society places on energy.
+Option 0: Business as usual Option 1: Eliminate all price caps Option 2: Create obligation to set price caps, where they exist, at VoLL Existing regulations already require harmonisation of maximum (and minimum) clearing prices in all price zones to a level which takes "into account an estimation Eliminate price caps altogether for balancing, intraday and day-ahead markets Reinforced requirement to set price limits taking "into account an estimation of the value of lost load" of the value of lost load".
+Removes barriers for scarcity pricing Avoids setting of VoLL (for the purpose of Allow for technical price limits as part of market coupling, provided they do not prevent prices rising to VoLL.
+Non-regulatory approach Enforceability of "into account an estimation of the removing negative effects of price caps) Establish requirements to minimise implicit price caps. value of lost load" in the CACM Guideline is not strong.
 Enforcement action is unlikely to be successful or expedient.
-Relying on stronger enforcement would leave considerable more legal uncertainty to market participants than clarifying the legal framework directly.
-Voluntary cooperation not provide the market with sufficient confidence that governments would not step in restrict prices in the event of scarcity.
-FIOS Simple to implement - leaves adminstration to technical implementation of the CACM Guideline.
+Relying on stronger enforcement would leave otion considerable more legal uncertainty to market participants than clarifying the legal framework Description directly.Voluntary cooperation not provide the market with sufficient confidence that governments would not step in restrict prices in the event of scarcity.
+Pros Simple to implement - leaves adminstration to technical implementation of the CACM Guideline.
 Measure simple to implement; unequivocally and creates legal certainty.
-Compatible with already existing requirement to set price limit, as provided for undert the CACM regulation, provides concrete legal clarity COILO Difficult to enforce; no clarity on how such clearing prices will be harmonised.
+Compatible with already existing requirement to set price limit, as provided for undert the CACM regulation, provides concrete legal clarity suo Difficult to enforce; no clarity on how such clearing prices will be harmonised.
 Does not prevent price caps being implemented by other means.
-Can be considered as non-proportional; could add risk to market participants and power exchanges if there are no limits.
+Can be considered as non-proportional; could add risk to market participants and power exchanges if there are no limits .
 VoLL, whilst a useful concept, is difficult to set in practice.
 A multitude of approaches exist.

-ability to generate prices that reflect scarcity.
+Mos S Most suitable Option(s): Option 2 - this provides a proportionate response to the issue -, it would allow for technical limits as part of market coupling and this should not restrict the markets ability to generate prices that reflect scarcity.